-I’m always on the hunt for a fresh idea to share that will make the editing process even a teensy bit easier for you and your kiddos.
-Editing can leave an unpleasant taste in many a mouth, so today, let’s look at ways to make the process more positive.
+I’m always on the hunt for a fresh idea to share that will make editing and revising even a teensy bit easier for you and your kiddos.
+The whole ordeal can leave an unpleasant taste in many a mouth, so today, let’s look at ways to make the editing process more positive.

 Start Them Young

 I love to see parents begin to teach self-editing skills during the elementary years—before anxiety, fear, and self-deprecation begin to overtake their children.
 While they’re still young, introducing them to simple ideas can actually make self-editing fun!

 - For example, you can absolutely revolutionize self-editing with one little trick: Make a photocopy of your child’s original writing project and let her self-edit the copy.
 This allows her to preserve the original, which many children are quite reluctant to mark up.

 - Encourage children to identify a difficult word they spelled correctly or a sentence that has no errors.
 They love hunting for things they did well, rather than only focusing on mistakes.